arafat-hasan/postgres-notes/README.md

 ```

-For our learning perpose, now we will delete every record from the person table and restore it again from our sql file.
+For our learning purpose, now we will delete every record from the person table and restore it from our SQL file.

 ```
 test=# DELETE FROM person;